- Straight-line method of depreciation

 The only inputs required to calculate depreciation expense using the straight-line depreciation method are:

-Below we have provided the formula to calculate straight-line depreciation expense:
+Here is the formula to calculate straight-line depreciation expense:

 To calculate depreciation using this method, a rate of depreciation is calculated and multiplied by the book value each year.
 The formula to calculate depreciation expense using this method is as follows:

 The term “double-declining balance” is due to this method depreciating an asset twice as fast as the straight-line method of depreciation.
 The “2” in the formula represents the acceleration of deprecation to twice the straight-line depreciation amount.
-However, when using the double-declining balance method of depreciation, an entity is not required to only accelerate depreciation by two.
+However, when using the declining balance method of depreciation, an entity is not required to only accelerate depreciation by two.
 They are able to choose an acceleration factor appropriate for their specific situation.

 This method is calculated by adding up the years in the useful life and using that sum to calculate a percentage of the remaining life of the asset.
 The percentage is then applied to the cost less salvage value, or depreciable base, to calculate depreciation expense for the period.